kyma-project/kyma/docs/security/08-03-add-connector.md

   - XSUAA_ISSUER - specifies the XSUAA token issuer.
   - XSUAA_OAUTH_CLIENT_SECRET - specifies the application's client Secret.
   - KEY_STRING - specifies the string in the token that precedes the name of the user for which the token is issued.
-  - READABLE_APP_NAME - specifies an additional, human-readable identifier for the OAuth client application.
+  - READABLE_APP_NAME - specifies an additional, human-readable identifier for the OAuth2 client application.

   </details>

 </div>

 >**TIP:** The **useStaticConnector** parameter defines if the connector picker screen is displayed.
 The default value is `true`, which allows the user to choose the login method between the added connector and the Dex static user store.
-Set to `false` to disable the Dex static user store.
+Set it to `false` to disable the Dex static user store.

 ## Configure authorization rules for the GitHub connector

-To bind Github groups to default Kyma roles, edit the **bindings** section in [this](https://github.com/kyma-project/kyma/blob/master/resources/core/charts/cluster-users/values.yaml) file.
+To bind Github groups to the default Kyma roles, edit the **bindings** section in [this](https://github.com/kyma-project/kyma/blob/master/resources/core/charts/cluster-users/values.yaml) file.
 Follow this template:

 ```
 bindings: